-For those who were working and not claiming Universal Credit, the grace period starts the day after the last date of employment.
+For those who were working and not claiming Universal Credit, the Grace Period starts the day after the last date of employment.

-Claimants who were working and receiving Universal Credit, can qualify for the grace period from the first day of the assessment period in which earnings fall below the in-work exemption threshold.
+A claimant who was working and receiving Universal Credit can qualify for the Grace Period from the first day of the assessment period in which earnings fall below the in-work exemption threshold.

-Grace periods are awarded for a consecutive period of time.
-When a Universal Credit award ends and later starts again check whether the claimant is still within a previously allocated grace period.
-If they are, that grace period can still be applied.
+Grace Periods are awarded for a consecutive period of time.
+When a Universal Credit award ends and later starts again, the agent must check whether the claimant is still within a previously allocated Grace Period.
+If they are, that Grace Period can still be applied.

-If a couple split:
+If a couple separate:

-- the remainder of any grace period already awarded is applied to both parties, or - if one of the couple claims Universal Credit as a single person a new grace period can be applied to the award if the claimant, partner or expartner earned at or above the level of the in-work exemption threshold in each of the previous 12 months
+- the remainder of any Grace Period already awarded is applied to both parties, or - if one of the couple claims Universal Credit as a single person a new Grace Period can be applied to the award if the claimant, partner or expartner earned at or above the level of the in-work exemption threshold in each of the previous 12 months

-The benefit cap is applied from the assessment period after the assessment period in which the grace period ends.
+The Benefit Cap is applied from the assessment period after the assessment period in which the Grace Period ends.

-Calculating Benefits
+Calculating benefits